Bean aphid (Aphis fabae)

 Management-chemical control: HOME USE

-Apply to both tops and undersides of leaves.
+Apply to both tops and undersides of leaves as allowed per label.

 - azadirachtin (neem extract)-Some formulations are OMRI-listed for organic use.